assimp/assimp-docs/source/usage/use_the_lib.rst

 Threading
 ---------
 You can use the Asset-Importer-Library in a separate thread context.
 Just make sure that the resources used by the thread are not shared.
-At this momment, assimp will not make sure that it is safe over different thread contexts.
+At this moment, assimp will not make sure that it is safe over different thread contexts.

 .. _ai_overview: